hanabi/hanabi.github.io/misc/first-principles.md

 ### 1. Chop Principle

-- The "chop" is the right-most (oldest) unclued card.
+- The "chop" is the rightmost (oldest) unclued card.
 - When a player needs to discard and has no known safe discards, they should discard the chop card.

 ### 2. Minimum Clue Value Principle